NHOQA/TD-XPAH-HaLow-Mesh/README.md

 Notes:
 Requires full desktop version of latest 64 bit raspbian to work. unknown why lite version doesnt work.
 The Pi's used are all 4gb Pi 4.
 HaLow units are Teledatics TD-XPAH V1.5

+  - since this image includes a desktop, for the first boot ill go into raspi-config and set to boot directly to console<br> since we'll never use the desktop again <br>
   -Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/  <br>
   -Install bridge-utils package "apt-get install bridge-utils"